William L. Barnes Campbell

 The surviving letter ends here; minimal punctuation added by the transcriber to enhance readability.

-- On Sunday, 2 November 1862, Green Wood recorded: "Bose Campbell got here last night, Brought my man George home with him from Virginia."
+- On Sunday, 2 November 1862, Green Wood recorded in his plantation daily account book: "Bose Campbell got here last night, Brought my man George home with him from Virginia."

-- On Monday, 12 January 1863, Green Wood recorded: "Bose Campbell started to Virginia this morning."
+- On Monday, 12 January 1863, Green Wood recorded in his plantation daily account book: "Bose Campbell started to Virginia this morning."

 - On 26 February 1863, William L. Barnes Campbell wrote to Evelina Alexander Barnes: